-NYC Audubon has a small staff of talented professionals who diligently work to run its scientific research projects, public programs, field trips, advocacy and outreach efforts, community science projects, and office administration.
+NYC Audubon has a staff of talented professionals who diligently work to run its scientific research projects, public education programs, advocacy and outreach efforts, community science projects, and office administration.

 A Project Safe Flight volunteer holds an injured Chestnut-sided Warbler.
 Photo: Sophie Butcher

 In 1979, NYC Audubon was founded by a group of passionate bird- and nature-lovers who volunteered their time to protect bird habitat in the Central Park Ramble.
 The organization has now grown to include a full-time professional staff that oversees conservation and outreach campaigns in all five boroughs of New York City, but much of our work is still carried out by thousands of dedicated volunteers.
 From October 2021 through September 2022, over 2,300 New Yorkers volunteered their time and energy with NYC Audubon to help birds.

 Leo Wexler-Mann leading partner walk in Riverside Park, Manhattan.
 Photo: NYC Audubon

 New York City Audubon employs a friendly and knowledgeable group of naturalists and educators to help New Yorkers discover the city's wildlife and natural areas.
 Learn about the people who lead our outings and classes.